 Any Device: There are many tools out there that allow you to test your software on different devices, but most of them are simulators running specific sets of code that work with the hardware.
 Others are linked up to actual devices but run with buggy or outdated software, which make them very unpredictable.
 Yet again, usertesting.com helped us conduct user tests that matched our requirements, such as device type, brand, operating system, browser etc. Since they are the real devices used by their real owners, it’s hard to get more genuine than that.

 Fire and Forget: Nope, you can’t intervene with this.
 After you send the order, it is out of your control — this is a good thing.
 For instance, if the user was sitting next to you, they could’ve picked up on your body language, and that could’ve changed the way they interacted with the test.
 On the other hand, in remote user tests, users can’t see you or your reactions to their actions, which renders out the possibility of you interacting with their experience.
 If you are after the authentic experience, this is a good way to get it.

-Target Anyone, Friend or Foe: It is great to learn how your product performs with real people, but it can be even greater to know how your competitors are doing in a similar test settings.
-If they score better than you do in your key success metrics, then an opportunity of improvement arises with a sense of jealousy. 🙂 Don’t feel bad if you ever find yourself surrounded with top players, great competitors provide lessons to be learned, weak ones only pump you ego.
+Target Anyone, Friend or Foe: It is great to learn how your product performs with real people, but it can be even greater to know how your competitors are doing in a similar test setting.
+If they score better than you do in your key success metrics, then an opportunity for improvement arises with a sense of jealousy. 🙂 Don’t feel bad if you ever find yourself surrounded with top players, great competitors provide lessons to be learned, weak ones only feed your ego.